phalt/cicerone/docs/parser.md

 ## Performance Considerations

-The parser is designed for performance:

-- **Lazy evaluation**: Nested objects are only parsed when accessed
-- **Minimal overhead**: Direct dict-to-object conversion using Pydantic
-- **Memory efficient**: The raw specification is stored once and shared

-For large specifications (1000+ paths), parsing typically takes less than 100ms.
+The parser is designed for performance.
+Even for large specifications (1000+ paths), parsing typically takes less than 100ms.

 ## See Also